zanllp/sd-webui-infinite-image-browsing/README-en.md

 A high-performance image (file) browser 😋 with built-in BaiduNetdisk file transfer.

 It is suitable for use in all places, and has been optimized for cloud computing.
-You can use thumbnails to quickly preview and use the built-in BaiduNetdisk to transfer files.

 There is also a standalone version [baiduyun-web-transfer](https://github.com/zanllp/baiduyun-web-transfer) that does not depend on sd-webui.

-If you have any questions or suggestions about this project, please submit an issue on GitHub.
+If you have any questions or suggestions about this project, please submit an issue on GitHub (Both Chinese and English are acceptable).

 ## Key Features